English expedition to Valdivia

 By the late 1660s, the English rulers had considered invading Spanish-ruled Chile for several years.
-In 1655, Simón de Casseres proposed to Oliver Cromwell a plan to take over Chile with only four ships and thousand men.
+In 1655, Simón de Casseres proposed to Oliver Cromwell a plan to take over Chile with only four ships and a thousand men.

 After the Anglo-Spanish War of 1662–1668, John Narborough was chosen to conduct a secretive voyage in the South Seas.
 He set sail from Deptford on 26 September 1669, and entered the Straits of Magellan in October of the following year.
 In 1670 he visited Port Desire in eastern Patagonia and claimed the territory for England.
 Having made landings at various points the expedition finally arrived to the heavily fortified Corral Bay on late December 1670.
 There the expedition established contact with the Spanish garrison whose commanders were highly suspicious of Narborough's intentions despite England being at peace with Spain.
 The Spanish demanded and received four English hostages in exchange for allowing Narborough's ship into the bay.
 Despite claiming to be in distress and in need of provisions the Spanish refused to give provisions given that the crews seemed to be in healthy condition and Narborough's true intentions being unclear to them.
 Narborough then unexpectedly made the decision to leave, and his ship departed Corral Bay on 31 December.
 The four English hostages and a man known as Carlos Enriques were left behind and ended up in the prisons of Lima where they were subject to lengthy interrogations, as the Spanish struggled to find out the goal of Narborough's expedition.
 Narborough returned home in June 1671 without achieving his original purpose.
 A narrative of the expedition was published at London in 1694 under the title An Account of several late Voyages and Discoveries to the South and North.
+The book included sailing directions through the Strait of Magellan and these later helped survivors of the Wager Mutiny reach Brazil.